stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

 ### Topics

-1. **Focus and priorities**: Everyone will have a chance to share what they're working on and prioritizing.
+1. **[Focus and priorities](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/P2P-Current-Priorities)**: We'll discuss what people are working on and prioritizing.

 2. **????**: Feel free to suggest topics for the upcoming meeting below.